Kernix13/beginner-git-commands/ADVANCED_GIT.md

 >>>>>>> Branch-Name (Incoming Change)
 ```

-Where `HEAD` is your current branch, usually main/master.
-Once again, this would only be done by the owner of the repo, but what you would do is:
+Where `HEAD` is pointing to the last commit for your current branch, usually main/master.
+What you would do is:

 1. Decide which change you want to keep,
 1. Delete EVERYTHING else -> the change you don't want and the equal (`=`), less than (`<`), and greater than (`>`) signs along with the text like `HEAD` and `Current Change`.
 Everything other than the actual change that you want.

+Although, that is the hard way to do it.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

-### merge conflicts
+### More on merge conflicts

-- git can NOT automatically merge the branches when there is a merge conflict – they have to manually be resolved
+Git can NOT automatically merge the branches when there is a merge conflict – they have to manually be resolved

 - when you merge a branch into main or another branch where the same line was changed on both branches, you will get a warning in the terminal AND the file with the conflict will open with conflict marrkers and the line(s) in question -
 - `HEAD` starts with `<<<<` and ends/includes `=====`, below that is the file changes you are trying to merge into main – do you want just the main changes, just the branch changes or BOTH or some combination of both?
 - so make that choice and remove the conflict markers then save the file(s) – my file is red-orange with a green btn `Resolve in Merge Editor` - what is that?